 Neighbors, George and Bertha, and Jesse [Blue Grass Female Orchestra]

-The Blue Grass Female Orchestra was was organized in Lexington, KY in 1905 by photographer G. W. Neighbors [sources: "Colored," Lexington Leader, 08/03/1905, p.
-2; and The Negro Population of Lexington in the Professions, Business, Education and Religion by L. Harris, pp. [8 & 9] in photocopy c.
-2 of title at UK Special Collections].
+The Blue Grass Female Orchestra was was organized in Lexington, KY in 1905 by photographer G. W. Neighbors [sources: "Colored," Lexington Leader, 8/3/1905, p.
+2; and The Negro Population of Lexington in the Professions, Business, Education and Religion, by L. Harris, pp. [8 & 9] in photocopy c.
+2 of the publication at UK Libraries' Special Collections and Research Center].
 The group was also referred to as the Blue Grass Orchestra.
-In 1907, members of the orchestra were Alice Richardson, Ethel White, Estella Braxton, Mattie Hamilton, Mary B. Johnson, Bertha Neighbors, Mary Randolph, Gertrude Ferguson, Nellie Gibson, Mattie Sanders, Mary E. Mitchell, and Olive Thomas.
+In 1907 members of the orchestra were Alice Richardson, Ethel White, Estella Braxton, Mattie Hamilton, Mary B. Johnson, Bertha Neighbors, Mary Randolph, Gertrude Ferguson, Nellie Gibson, Mattie Sanders, Mary E. Mitchell, and Olive Thomas.

-George W. Neighbors died in Chicago on April 29, 1949 [source: Cook County, Illinois Death Index, 1908-1988].
+George W. Neighbors died in Chicago April 29, 1949 [source: Cook County, Illinois Death Index, 1908-1988].
 He was the son of John and Sallie Williams Neighbors [source: Neighbors Family Tree in Ancestry.com].
 Bertha Fortune Neighbors died April 19, 1955 in Chicago [source: Cook County, Illinois Death Index, 1908-1988].
 Jesse R. Neighbors was born May 4, 1876 and died in Louisville on April 4, 1940 [source: Kentucky Certificate of Death Registrar's #1900].
-George Neighbors and his brother Jesse Neighbors were among the first African Americans to own photography businesses in Kentucky.
+George Neighbors and his brother Jesse were among the first African Americans to own photography businesses in Kentucky.